 When I got the task of taking an expert review, my first thought was figuring out what it is and the critical ways of doing an expert review.
-After I did the expert review for my company’s products, there’re 5 key factors I believe everyone who is responsible for this task or interested in understanding UX expert review should know.
+After I did the expert review for my company’s products, there’re 5 key factors I believe everyone who is responsible for this task or interested in understanding Heuristic Evaluation should know.

 1. The purpose of UX Expert Review